Send us your news!

 Dr. Marina Sharifi

-Alida began her violin studies with Kay Pech in New Jersey at the age of 5 in the 1970’s, then continued her studies in music in Europe.
-She had her own string quartet, The Amsterdam String Quartet, and you may read about her here.
+Alida began her violin studies with Kay Pech in New Jersey at the age of 5 in the 1970’s, then continued her music studies in Europe.
+She had her own string quartet, The Amsterdam String Quartet, and you may read more here.
 She is frequently asked to guest-lead numerous orchestras such as The English Concert, Anima Eterna, the Kings Consort and The English Baroque Soloists.
 She was concertmaster (2001-2004) of The Amsterdam Baroque Orchestra (Ton Koopman), recording multiple CD’s.
 Despite COVID-19 lockdown she still has an occasional concert.
 She enjoys coaching musicians and says ‘What we do with our inner lives determines what we do in our outer lives.
 Who we are is how we perform.
 This is what people hear.’